Can You Weld at Home? Basic Considerations

 Conclusion

 In most areas, you can weld at home, ideally in your garage.
-To stay out of trouble, you must understand and respect all legal implications and all welding safety practices.
+To stay out of trouble, you must understand and respect all legal implications and all safety practices.

 You can weld for commercial purposes at your home.
 But to do so, you need to take care of all the necessary paperwork depending on the projects you will do.